no3th/njdft/README.md

 Utilizes a unique identifier for every relevant folder using an XX.XX notation, dividing each relevant category into ten sections each following the SI decimal notation.

 ## The r/DataCurator Filetree
-A filesystemthat developed out of a need to establish a simple standardized rule for organizing digital data.
+A filesystem that developed out of a need to establish a simple standardized rule for organizing digital data.

 # Our Goals